MechanicalRock/mechanicalrock.github.io/_posts/2019-08-05-cognito-azuread-sso.markdown

 * [Cloud Native Applications](https://mechanicalrock.io/our-expertise/cloud-native-applications), and
 * [Enterprise DevOps](https://mechanicalrock.io/our-expertise/enterprise-devops)

  We leverage _best of breed_ cloud native and managed services to build high quality, cutting edge solutions.
-Delivering these solutions using Infrastructure-As-Code (IAC) is not simply part of our commitment to architecting steadfast **continuous integration delivery** workflows; it underpins the way we collaborate and share learnings with the client teams we engage with.
+Delivering these solutions using Infrastructure-As-Code (IAC) is not simply part of our commitment to architecting steadfast **continuous integration** workflows; it underpins the way we collaborate and share learnings with the client teams we engage with.

 ### An opinionated web authentication method